-The AVA strongly urges a reversal of the recommendation given in this options paper for pets in units and body corporate dwellings for the good of the whole community and democratic values.
+The AVA strongly supports pets in units and body corporate dwellings for the good of the whole community and democratic values.
+It particularly supports compassion in domestic violence situations for the welfare of the animals and the amelioration of the distress of the owners in those stressful situations.